NSSL-SJTU/SaTC/README.md

 ## Running Environment

-We provide a usable Docker environment and a Dockerfile that can be used to build Docker images
+We provide a usable Docker environment and a Dockerfile that can be used to build Docker images.

 ### Use Dockerfile build